mohaseeb/mohaseeb.github.io/index.md

 I am interested in automation and building solutions that employ machine learning and AI techniques.

-I currently work as a machine learning engineer at Watty, building Watty's machine learning based energy analytics product.
-Before Watty, I worked for Ericsson as software and systems engineer.
+I currently work as a data scientist at Webstep where I work as a consultant on client projects.
+Before that I worked as a machine learning engineer at Watty building machine learning based energy analytics products and as software & systems engineer at Ericsson.

 I spend part of my free time building web and mobile apps using node, React, React Native and Ionic.